 Disclosure: This post contains affiliate links.
 If you buy through them, I may earn a small commission—at no extra cost to you.
 Thanks for supporting the site!

-$3.14 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Oldest Ethiopian Bible: Translating 19 Omitted Apocryphal Books from the Protestant Ge'ez Bible Canon into English, Including Sirach, Enoch, Angels, Watchers and Giants
+$17.65 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)From Citizen to Refugee: Uganda Asians Come to Britain

-$19.99 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Ethiopian Bible (Annotated): All 90 Scriptures From the World’s Oldest and Most Complete Bible With Bonus Scriptures and Biblical Texts
+$21.95 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Strength in What Remains

-$4.99 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)First Footsteps in East Africa: Or, An Exploration of Harar; Volume 1
+$17.00 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Kebra Nagast: The Glory of The Kings: A Complete Translation

-$33.95 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Emancipation without Abolition in German East Africa, c.
-1884–1914 (Eastern African Studies)
+$18.55 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)White Mischief: The Murder of Lord Erroll

-$34.95 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The First Victory: The Second World War and the East Africa Campaign
+$21.54 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)History of Ethiopia: A Captivating Guide to Ethiopian History (African History)

-$11.99 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)ETHIOPIAN BIBLE IN ENGLISH COMPLETE: The Complete English Translation of the Ancient Ethiopian Canon, Including Enoch, Jubilees, and the Apocrypha
+$13.69 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Black Hawk Down

-$1.99 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Black Hawk Down: A Story of Modern War
+$19.68 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Operation Thunderbolt: Flight 139 and the Raid on Entebbe Airport, the Most Audacious Hostage Rescue Mission in History

-$11.99 (as of March 24, 2026 05:47 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Man-Eaters of Tsavo
+$12.52 (as of April 29, 2026 14:37 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Left to Tell: Discovering God Amidst the Rwandan Holocaust